 7) Hand Over the Keys in Person

-Finally, try to have the keys handed over in person.
-This is ceremonial, but it also ensures that they don’t do something silly like leave the keys somewhere any hooligan could pick them up and enter the home between their departure and your next inspection.
+Finally, one of the last steps of the tenant turnover process is to try to have the keys handed over in person.
+This is ceremonial, but it also ensuresthey don’t do something silly like leave the keys somewhere any hooligan could pick them up and enter the home between their departure and your next inspection.
 Get the keys in your hands and encourage your tenant to retrieve any keys they gave to friends and family or hid somewhere on the front porch.

 That said, change the locks anyway.
 You never know when a key copy is floating around.